BinhMike/StockTracker/README.md

 # StockTracker
-Track the stock price of every company every second
+Track the stock price of every company by second